 One of the great things about Disneyland is that there are a TON of hotels within walking distance of the park entrances.

-If you want to stay at an official Disney hotel, you have 3 options: Disney Grand Californian Resort & Spa, Disneyland Hotel, and the Disney Paradise Pier Hotel.
+If you want to stay at an official Disney park hotel, you have three options: Disney Grand Californian Resort & Spa, Disneyland Hotel, and the Pixar Place Hotel (Formerly Disney Paradise Pier Hotel).

-But, you can also stay at a “good neighbor” hotel at a variety of price points.
+But you can also stay at a “good neighbor” hotel at various price points.
 We love the Howard Johnson Anaheim Hotel & Water Playground, Anaheim Fairfield Inn by Marriott, and the Courtyard Anaheim Theme Park Entrance.

 Disneyland Tickets